th3cyb3rc0p/Cryptography-Notes/Week_2.md

 ### ECB (Electronic Code Book) - One time key

+When using ECB, each block of data is encrypted separately and they are then concatenated in the original order.
+Parallel processing is possible since blocks do not depend on one another.
+There is no need for an IV.
+The major problem of ECB is that if the same block of data is encrypted, it will always generate the same ciphertext.
+This makes it easier for the attacker to guess the original data based on repeating patterns.

 ECB is badly broken.
 It works by breaking down the message into n blocks of size of the block cipher and then encrypt each of the parts individually.
 Issue, the attacker learns when a two segments have the same value. (if m_1 = m_2 -> c_1 = c_2)